sharetheloveio/sharethelove.io/picture-elements/tautulli-card.md

-# Tautulli card
+---
+description: >-

-_A card that display "Now playing" episode and stats from Tautulli._
+  A card that display "Now playing" episode and stats from Tautulli.
+---

 ![](../.gitbook/assets/tautulli.png)